-These facts are encapsulated into the flag, so we invite you to hang around and take a few minutes to explore this page, created to give readers the highlights of the history of the Puerto Rico flag, which is deeply embedded into the everyday lives of Puerto Ricans.
-The history is much more than colors and stripes.
+We invite you to relax and take a few minutes to explore this page, created to give readers the highlights of the history of the Puerto Rico flag, which is deeply embedded into the everyday lives of Puerto Ricans.
+History is much more than colors and stripes.
 We have included music and photo galleries of images taken around the island.
-The flag tells tales of past dreams, current life on the island and hopes for the future.
+The flag tells tales of past dreams, current life on the island, and hopes for the future.

 Love & Pride for the Flag - Que Bonita Bandera!

-A Little History about the Puerto Rican Flag
+History & Design of the Puerto Rican Flag

 The First Puerto Rican Flag